hopkina/ea_lidar_download/README.md

 # ea_lidar_download

-Python module to download EA Lidar from https://environment.data.gov.uk/ds/survey/#/survey using either a tile id or a polygon to specify the area of interest.
+Python script to download EA Lidar from https://environment.data.gov.uk/ds/survey/#/survey using either a tile id or a polygon to specify the area of interest.